Grantmaking and Stakeholder Communication

 CMF is partnering with the National Center for Family Philanthropy (NCFP) to help address the unique challenges of families responding to COVID-19.
 We understand the unique nature of this situation, as it threatens the safety of family and friends, our communities, grantees and the operations of foundations themselves.

-NCFP has recently released, “Leadership in Difficult Times: Guidance for Donors and Giving Families – Responding to the Emerging COVID-19 and Economic Crisis”.
+NCFP released, “Leadership in Difficult Times: Guidance for Donors and Giving Families – Responding to the Emerging COVID-19 and Economic Crisis”.
 This insightful publication focuses on the importance of caring for the health and wellbeing of: ourselves, our family, our team, our grantees and our communities.

 NCFP also reminds us to prepare for the immediate needs of these stakeholders, as well as preparing for the long-term impact of these challenges.
 Family philanthropy is being called upon to be flexible and stretch itself to grow in this period of uncertainty and change.

-We encourage family foundations to regularly check CMF’s event listing above for relevant webinars from CMF and our partners, including programming offered by NCFP.
+We encourage family foundations to regularly check CMF’s event listing for relevant webinars from CMF and our partners, including programming offered by NCFP.

 Back to Top